anirban1195/anirban/about.md

 permalink: /about/
 ---

 Hi I am Anirban Dutta, currently a grad student at Purdue University.
 I am involved with the [PhoSim](https://bitbucket.org/phosim/phosim_release/wiki/Home/) group and work with Prof. [J.R.Peterson ](https://www.physics.purdue.edu/people/faculty/peterson.php).
 We also use WIYN 3.5m for Weak Lensing measurements.
-When I am not working, I like playing with interesting data and painting.
+When I am not working, I like playing with interesting data and paint.

 I have previously worked at NCRA with Prof. [Swarna K Ghosh](https://www.tifr.res.in/~swarna/) to make a software pipeline for UVIT on board ASTROSAT which was India's first space observatory.